holistic-web/home-orchestrator/.project/roadmap.md

 - terminology for 'Themes' (being the state of things) and 'Scenes' (a mode for an individual light) should be swapped

+- shared files, such as IftttClient.js should be imported from one location

 ## Multiple Users

 - a modal should open prompting network selection if one isn't currently selected